-I started to simplify my life in 2011 when I moved from a three-bed house to a two-bed apartment.
-This followed a really unhappy time when everything seemed to unravel around me.
+I started to simplify my life in 2011 when I moved from a three-bedroom house to a two-bedroom apartment.
+This followed an unhappy time in my life when everything seemed to unravel around me.
 Along with seeking external support, the decluttering process enabled me to see things in my life more clearly, while creating a positive space to guide my onward journey.
 By letting go of things that held unhappy memories, I was able to untangle and come to terms with what I’d experienced.
 It was an empowering and cathartic process.

 If you’re planning to get organised for spring, decluttering your surroundings is a great place to start.
 I found when I reduced my belongings, everything that remained seemed to fall into place.
 So much so that I wish I’d addressed my life laundry sooner!

 There’s no right or wrong way to approach decluttering, so do try things out to see what works for you.
 Each area of your home or workspace can be addressed in stages and tackled as gently or as drastically as you wish.
 I found starting with the quick wins, like a drawer or a cupboard, was a good way to get going.

 When you’re decluttering, you could work on one room at a time, or edit your possessions by type, for example, clothes, kitchen items and so on.
 When I’m sorting through my stuff, I ask myself two questions – do I need/use this, and does it add value to my life?
 These questions help me to let go of the things I no longer need, use or love.

 There are books, blogs and online tutorials that can support you with this process.
 Many offer practical tips and advice, and if you want to chat with others who are on the same journey, there are even a few online groups for support.
 Over the years, I’ve shared a few of the things that have worked for me.